X-croot/MacDroid/README.md

 ---

-## ⚖️ Disclaimer
+⚖️ Disclaimer

-* Random MACs default to **locally administered** (LAA).
-Do **not** spoof OUIs you do not own in environments where policy/compliance applies.
+Random MAC addresses default to Locally Administered (LAA).
+Do not spoof OUIs you do not own in environments where policy or compliance applies.

-* Changing MAC may affect network access controls (e.g., MAC filtering) and could violate network policies.
+Changing your MAC address may affect network access controls (e.g., MAC filtering) and could violate network policies.

----
+This software is provided strictly for educational and personal use only.

+The user is solely responsible for any damages, disruptions, or legal consequences resulting from its use.

+The developer cannot be held liable under any circumstances.